 Using their most recently collected data, NordLocker determined that manufacturing, transportation/logistics, tech/IT and healthcare are also highly vulnerable to ransomware attacks and other types of data breaches.

 Even when an organization has strong cybersecurity measures in place, certain behaviors on the part of employees can make it easier for hackers to get around those measures.
 For example, employees who are tired or distracted may not pay close attention when clicking links, causing them to grant system access to cyber threats and hackers who want to steal a company's data.

 Poor communication is also an issue, as companies may not understand the importance of cybersecurity or know how to prevent ransomware attacks with effective storage solutions.
 Employees may even ignore established cybersecurity procedures due to work-related pressures.
 For example, when up against a deadline, employees may take shortcuts that make a company's systems more vulnerable to ransomware attacks.

 Critical infrastructure sectors are vital to the United States.
 As a result, any cyberattack that cripples one of these sectors can have devastating consequences for national security, public health or the American economy.
 Due to the importance of these sectors, hackers are constantly launching ransomware attacks against them.

 In this environment, it’s clear that it’s a major priority to improve your business’ defense against ransomware, including through the use of air-gap backup technology.

-The rapid proliferation of ransomware — an increasingly cheap and easily-deployed tool in the hands of cybercriminals looking for an easy payday — is a major threat to businesses and organizations of every size in 2021 and likely far beyond.
+The rapid proliferation of ransomware — an increasingly cheap and easily-deployed tool in the hands of cybercriminals looking for an easy payday — is a major threat to businesses and organizations of every size.

 The best answer is to be prepared with a solid 3-2-1 backup strategy, to make sure you have backups in multiple media and, in particular, to ensure that you have an offline and off-site air-gap tape backup that can reliably restore your systems from an attack.